Random vectors in the presence of a single big jump: Multivariate heavy-tailed distributions

 \section{Multivariate heavy-tailed distributions}

-In this section we remind some definitions of multivariate distributions with heavy tail and concretely the standard $MRV$ and the class $\mathcal{S_R}$ of multivariate subexponential distributions.
-Next, we introduce three new distribution classes with heavy tail in multidimensional set up, namely the $\mathcal{D_R}$ of multivariate dominatedly varying distributions, the $\mathcal{L_R}$ of multivariate long-tailed distributions and the $\mathcal{C_R}$ of multivariate consistently varying distributions.
-Additionally, we provide some first results for these classes, related with their ordering and some closure properties with respect to their 'tail equivalence'.
+In this section, we remind some definitions of multivariate distributions with heavy tails and precisely the standard $MRV$ and the class $\mathcal{S_R}$ of multivariate subexponential distributions.
+Next, we introduce three new distribution classes with heavy tails in multidimensional set up, namely the $\mathcal{D_R}$ of multivariate dominatedly varying distributions, the $\mathcal{L_R}$ of multivariate long-tailed distributions and the $\mathcal{C_R}$ of multivariate consistently varying distributions.
+Additionally, we provide some initial results for these classes, related with their ordering and some closure properties with respect to their 'tail equivalence'.
 All the random vectors have distribution support on the $\bbr_+^d:=[0,\,\infty)^d$.